jami7058182287/demo-repository/write.md

-practicle of git this is use by developer
+practicle of git this is use by developer hi ankush this is for you